-The Coronavirus pandemic affected the Council's operations towards the very end of the financial year with the lockdown imposed in late March.
+The Coronavirus pandemic affected the Council's operations to varying extents during the financial year with lockdowns imposed covering to mid-June, much of January and March.
 Minor adaptations were made to internal controls as a result of the pandemic but the basic internal control environment as existed stood the test of remote working well.
-The Council's newly updated Emergency Manual was implemented in mid-March and a Serious Incident Management Team (SIMT) was established as the core officer-level body giving strategic direction to the Council's operational activities for the duration of the Covid-19 crisis, seeking approval at the political level as required.
+A Serious Incident Management Team (SIMT) was established as the core officer-level body giving strategic direction to the Council's operational activities for the duration of the Covid-19 lockdowns, seeking approval at the political level as required.

-D W Christian MBE JP Leader of the Council/ Chairman of the Executive Committee 6 May 2020 K J Rice BA (Hons) Solicitor Chief Executive 6 May 2020 for the year ended 31 March 2020
+Councillor Mrs C L Wells Leader of the Council/ Chairman of the Executive Committee 29 October 2021 K J Rice BA (Hons) Solicitor Chief Executive 29 October 2021 for the year ended 31 March 2021